elisekeller/elisekeller.github.io/index.markdown

 ---

 ## Before the Quantum:
-Before the quantum component of our work lies the optimization of the QUBO matrix.
-A QUBO matrix is a REPRESENTATION of an optimization problem, where the goal is to find the best combination of binary variables to minimize a quadratic function.
-QUBOs are often used for graph problems, scheduling, and what we have here, resource allocation.
-With a QUBO matrix, we penalize adjacent edges for more efficient coverage of an area, which creates negative weights on areas where resources need to be allocated.
-This allows us to represent the problem with various constraints that serve our interest.
+Before diving into the quantum aspect of our work, we first focused on optimizing the problem using a QUBO formulation.
+A QUBO (Quadratic Unconstrained Binary Optimization) is a way of **representing** an optimization problem using binary variables.
+It's commonly used in areas like scheduling, graph analysis, and, in our case, resource allocation.
+By incorporating penalties for placing resources too close together, the QUBO helps us model important constraints and make more strategic decisions about where support is most needed.

 ---

 ## About the Quantum:
-The Quantum component of our project lies in the optimization of the QUBO.
-The QUBO is converted into a Ising Model, which is essentially a form that is easier to compute with qubits.
-(It’s the summation of the spins, fields and couplings).
-The quantum annealer then superimposes the bits into all possible combinations of 0 and 1.
-This is the part that regular computers struggle with.
-They need to compute each combination individually, while quantum computers can compute every state simultaneously.
-Their fast speeds are why we applied quantum to this project, since with larger simulations and matrices it would take exponentially longer to compute them without a quantum computer.
+The quantum component of our project lies in the optimization of the QUBO.
+We convert the QUBO into an Ising model, a form that’s better suited for computation on quantum hardware.
+The Ising model represents the problem using spins, external fields, and couplings between variables.
+A quantum annealer then explores all possible combinations of binary variables by placing them into a superposition of 0s and 1s.
+Unlike classical computers, which must evaluate each combination one at a time, quantum systems can consider all configurations at once.
+This ability to process many possibilities in parallel is what makes quantum computing so powerful, especially for large-scale simulations, where classical methods become exponentially slower.

 ---